 - White or red patches on the gums

 Progression of Gum Disease

 Gum Disease is a progressive condition that gets worse if left untreated.
 Gum disease begins when tartar and plaque build up under the gums.
 Bacteria grow by feeding off of the tartar and plaque and starts to spread through the gums.
 It can even eventually enter the bloodstream.

 As the bacteria spread, they form deep pockets in the gum line.
 These pockets can cause the gums to pull away from the teeth.
 This leads to gum recession, tooth loss, and bone loss.
 When caught in the early stages, gum disease is treatable.
 Your dentist can remove the tartar, plaque, and bacteria under the gums.
 This will allow the gums to heal and reattach to the tooth.
 It is important to remove tartar and plaque because it can also cause tooth decay.

 If gum disease is left untreated, it will lead to bone loss.
 This will cause the structure of the face to change.
 Facial sagging and deep wrinkles will form because of the recessed jaw bone.
 Tooth loss is also possible.
 The bone and gums hold teeth in place.
 Once they are compromised, there is nothing to secure the teeth.
 Last, advanced gum disease can lead to many health problems such as heart disease and stroke.

 Will I need surgery for gum disease?

-If you have advanced periodontitis that is infecting your jawbone, then you may need oral surgery.
+If you have advanced periodontitis that has reached your jawbone, then you may need oral surgery.
 Mild to moderate gingivitis can be addressed with non-invasive dental treatments.
 A thorough dental cleaning for gum disease, known as scaling and root planing, is usually prescribed for most patients dealing with bleeding gums and gingivitis.

 How can I prevent gingivitis from returning after treatment?